mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/network-dns-fix.md

 📋 Commit This File

 Add this file to the repo (e.g., docs/network-dns-fix.md) and include in your project's documentation section.
 This will serve as a reference for the next time you wire up a new venue (e.g., Bybit, IBKR) or new exporter service.

+⸻

+📡 Telegram DNS Sanity Check

+When local DNS is flaky (e.g., curl: Could not resolve host), use the built-in helper to send a Telegram test message.
+It automatically falls back to an IP override if DNS resolution fails:

+make telegram-ping

+Requires TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID in your environment or in .env.